Tumbleweed closes permanently amid virus scare

 Spencer said Tumbleweed reported 40 full-time employees and no part-time employees in early March.
 She planned to have the restaurants cater Chamber focus group meetings this week, but those meetings were canceled in the wake of the coronavirus outbreak.

-The closing of Tumbleweed leaves only one restaurant at the mall.
-But Tommy D’z diner is closed for seated customers, due to COVID-19 health restrictions.
+The closing of Tumbleweed leaves only two restaurants at the mall – Tommy D'z and Godfather's Pizza.

 Tumbleweed has 18 other locations, mostly in the Louisville area.
 The closest one to Hopkins County now is on the U.S. 41 strip in Henderson.
 Twin Management also operates Rapid Fired Pizza, which has restaurants in Kentucky and four other states.